 - 1) Requires the governing board of any school district to give diligent care to the health and physical development of pupils, which may include employing properly certified persons for the work.
-(Education Code (EC) Section 49400) - 2) Requires a school district, county office of education (COE), and charter school to provide emergency epinephrine auto-injectors to school nurses or trained volunteers, and allows those individuals to utilize epinephrine auto-injectors to provide emergency medical aid to persons suffering from an anaphylactic reaction.
+(Education Code (EC) Section 49400) - 2) Requires a school district, COE, and charter school to provide emergency epinephrine auto-injectors to school nurses or trained volunteers, and allows those individuals to utilize epinephrine auto-injectors to provide emergency medical aid to persons suffering from an anaphylactic reaction.
 (EC 49414) - 3) Authorizes each public and private elementary and secondary school in the state to voluntarily determine, as specified, whether or not to make emergency epinephrine auto-injectors and trained personnel available at its school.
-(EC 49414) - 4) Permits each public and private school to designate one or more volunteers to receive initial and annual refresher training, based on specified standards, regarding the storage and emergency use of an epinephrine auto-injector from the school nurse or other qualified person designated by an authorizing physician or surgeon.
+(EC 49414) - 4) Permits each public and private school to designate one or more volunteers to receive initial and annual refresher training, based on specified standards, regarding the storage and

+- emergency use of an epinephrine auto-injector from the school nurse or other qualified person designated by an authorizing physician or surgeon.
 (EC 49414) - 5) Requires a school nurse, or if the school does not have a school nurse or the school nurse is not onsite or available, a school administrator, to obtain from the school district physician, the medical director of the local health department, or the local emergency medical services director a prescription for epinephrine auto-injectors.
-(EC 49414) - 6) Requires the Superintendent of Public Instruction (SPI) to review, every five years, or sooner, standards of training for the administration of epinephrine auto-injectors by consulting with organizations and providers with expertise in administering epinephrine auto-injectors and administering medication in a school environment.
+(EC 49414) - 6) Requires the Superintendent of Public Instruction (SPI) to review, every five years or sooner, standards of training for the administration of epinephrine auto-injectors by consulting with organizations and providers with expertise in administering epinephrine auto-injectors and administering medication in a school environment.
+(EC 49414) - 7) Sets minimum requirements for the training described above, requiring certain topics about anaphylaxis and procedures for rendering emergency treatment to be included in the training, and for the training to be consistent with guidelines of the federal Centers for Disease Control and Prevention (CDC).
+(EC 49414) - 8) Requires a school district, COE, or charter school to ensure that each employee who volunteers will be provided defense and indemnification by the school district, COE, or charter school for any and all civil liability, as specified, and requires that this information be provided in writing and retained in the volunteer's personnel file.
+(EC 49414) - 9) Defines "volunteer," and "trained personnel" as an employee who has volunteered to administer epinephrine auto-injectors to a person suffering, or reasonably believed to be suffering, from anaphylaxis and who has been designated by a school, and has received training.
 (EC 49414)

-- 7) Sets minimum requirements for the training described above, requiring certain topics about anaphylaxis and procedures for rendering emergency treatment to be included in the training, and for the training to be consistent with guidelines of the federal Centers for Disease Control and Prevention (CDC).
-(EC 49414) - 8) Requires a school district, COE, or charter school to ensure that each employee who volunteers will be provided defense and indemnification by the school district, COE, or charter school for any and all civil liability, as specified and requires that this information be provided in writing and retained in the volunteer's personnel file.
-(EC 49414) - 9) Defines "volunteer," and "trained personnel" as an employee who has volunteered to administer epinephrine auto-injectors to a person suffering, or reasonably believed to be suffering, from anaphylaxis and who has been designated by a school, and has received training.
-(EC 49414) - 10) Requires the Commission on Teacher Credentialing (CTC), upon verification of fingerprint clearance through a criminal background check, to issue an Activity Supervisor Clearance Certificate to individuals working with students in a student activity program sponsored by a school district, including, but not limited to, scholastic programs, interscholastic programs, and extracurricular activities sponsored by a school district or school booster club, including, but not limited to, cheer team, drill team, dance team, and marching band.
-(EC 49024)

-FISCAL EFFECT: The Office of Legislative Counsel has keyed this as a possible statemandated local program.
+FISCAL EFFECT: Legislative Counsel has keyed this bill as a possible state-mandated local program.